-The answer to the question above is key to those of us who spend time thinking about organisational development.
+The answer to the question is key to those of us who spend time thinking about organisational development.

 A business is a ‘thing’, a linear entity that takes money in – pits it against the costs of creating this money – and kicks out a profit.
 It is monitored by the sole metric of ‘money created’.

-An organisation is the exact opposite.
+An organisation is an exact opposite.

 An orginasation is considered to be a living, breathing, layered organism that at any given time is thriving, or struggling, or changing, or resting, or ramping up.
 It is alive and it is responding to stimuli all the time: from leaders, from customers, from markets, and from employees.
 It responds to things done well.
 And it responds to things done badly.